365-day return policy

 A general rule is that the watch case should be proportionate to your build – not too bulky and not too delicate.
 Click here for more on watch case sizing and how to make sure yours fits.

-Also, consider the practical aspect of the skeleton watch – mechanical skeletonized watches won’t need batteries but will need to be wound.
+Also, consider the practical aspect of the skeleton watch – mechanical skeletonised watches won’t need batteries but will need to be wound.
 Automatic watches use your movements to power and will keep you from having to wind at all.
 The ritual of winding a watch is something many watch collectors talk about.
 It’s the physical connection to their skeleton watch that starts each day.
 Could that be something for you?

 Are you looking for something for a special occasion or a gift?
 Then maybe a limited edition skeleton watch is the answer.
 It’s something that matches your personality and is a true one-of-a-kind statement piece.
 And you’ll be one of the only men in the world with that timepiece.
 Or do you want something casual to wear every day?